 So far, we have obtained both the category of a query's intention and the next dialogue action each turn, which guide the NLG module to generate natural language texts and replay the user's query.
 Given the user's slots list, we convert it into the SQL statement, then retrieve from the date base which stores information on trains, flights and accomendations, to check if there are eligible items for the user's goal, and match the appropriate template for replay.

 Because of the shortage of the large-scale dialogue corpus in these domains, we generate the utterance by the template-based NLG, which means we need to capture every case of different slot states to presuppose the dialogue template.
 In this way, once the user dialogue actions are found in the predefined sentence templates, we will replace the slot value with user history information.
 One advantage is that it can ensure the controllability of the response given to users.

 In the Chinese Human-Computer Dialogue Technology Evaluation Campaign, a task-oriented dialogue system is developed to help users book flights, trains and hotels.

 Since only three databases are provided, we extend the data set of task 1 for domain classification and rule extraction.
-We also annotate a 300-dialogue corpus (about 1,500) with slot labels for evaluating LSTM-CRF and BLSTM-CRF models.
+We also annotate a 300-dialogue corpus (about 1,500 sentences for training) with slot labels for evaluating LSTM-CRF and BLSTM-CRF models.
 Table 1 and Table 2 show the details of the data set.